 Two other firms, American Beacon Advisors and Mellon Investments Corporation, manage the investment and reinvestment of Lone Star's assets.

-See the Partners section for a more detailed description of each of these firms.
+See the Providers section for a more detailed description of each of these firms.